aqafridi/Walmart-Sales-Forecasting-v.2/README.md

 ## main.py
 This script run the main program

-## preprocessing.py
+## tansformer
-this script run the pre-processing part.
+this script run the pre-processing and feautre engineering part.

-## settings
+## unittests
-This script contain all the settings needed to run main program
+This script contain all the unittests for the transformers

 ## Config.py
 this script contain all the the configuration needed to or parameters